SeanSnake93/Flask_Book/README.md

 A former Roman General sets out to exact vengeance against the corrupt emperor who murdered his family and sent him into slavery.
 123456789

-***EditFilmsForm***
-title, year, genre, director, rating, description, format, bar code, *submit*

-Just like the form above it grabs data from the Films table, this however is used to edit the films content.
-Pulling the data and allowing the user to go in and edit and save and changes.

 ***CollectionForm***
 own, *submit*

 This Collection Form is used to generate a add or delete request to the database depending on the users choice to add or remove from their Collection.

 ***RegistrationForm***
 email, password, confirm_password, first_name, last_name, *submit*

 ***LoginForm***